KarlMarx3333/Audio-Visualizer-For-OBS-browser/ARCHITECTURE.md

      -> FastAPI /ws/audio -> ws_client.js -> Visualizer.onFrame()
 ```
 User configuration updates follow two paths: tray menu actions call `AudioEngine.configure()` and `save_config()` in `app/tray.py`, and the web UI posts to `/api/device` or `/api/options` in `app/server.py`, which update config/state and restart the audio engine when needed.
+Visualizer selection updates from the tray or `/api/visualizer` update `StateStore`, and `/render` clients poll `/api/state` to swap visualizers without changing URL.

 ## Concurrency and threading
 - `AudioEngine` starts a daemon thread (`threading.Thread`) and uses a `sounddevice.InputStream` callback to write into `RingBuffer` (`app/audio_engine.py`).